maciej-ka/learning-notes/javascript.md

 hook enabled to compose and reuse non visual logic

 #### how do we fetch data with hooks?
-none of built in hooks is designed
+none of built-in hooks is designed
 for the most common non ui task: data fetching
 closest we get is `useEffect` and `useState`